WATCH: Publisher Teresa Wippel’s 2020 TEDX talk on the important role readers play in the survival of journalism.

 Columnists

-Deborah Binder, Healthy Eating columnist
+Deborah Binder, Restaurant news/Healthy eating columnist

 Deborah Binder is a foodie who loves to cook from scratch and share her experiments with her family and friends.
 She attended culinary school on the East Coast and freelances around town for local chefs.
 Her current interest in food is learning to eat for health and wellness, while at the same time enjoying the pleasures of the table.
 As Julia Child once said, “Everything in moderation including butter.”